-It’s certainly not the closest to my apartment; at a distance of at least 5 minute’s walk, there must be at least 4 or 5 closer (such is the boulangerie density in Paris).
+It’s certainly not the closest to my apartment; at a distance of a good 5-7 minutes’ walk, there must be at least 4 or 5 closer (such is the boulangerie density in Paris).
 However, a little Google investigating as to “the best croissants in Paris” brought this place to my attention so, last weekend, I gave it a go.

 So, this Saturday morning saw a return trip, this time to test the pain au chocolat – which was, incidentally, the best pain au chocolat I have ever tried.
 I also picked up a fougasse aux olives (the twisted Provençal bread I mentioned before, this one perfectly rosemary-ed) for lunch although, as it was still warm from the oven, it had almost entirely disappeared from the brown paper bag, one little torn off mouthful at a time, long before midday.
 There’s something about warm bread which demands it be eaten there and then; it seems horribly wasteful to leave it to cool and – heaven forbid – harden.